RohanGautam/rohangautam.github.io/content/blog/b_spline_intro/b_spline_intro.md

 # B-splines

 B-splines are cool, as they are $C^2$ continuous (read: it's quite smooth) and have local control.
 Also, they are spline's that don't necessarily pass through their control points!
 In other words, they can be made to be both approximating splines(don't pass through all control points), or interpolating splines(pass through all control points, like with [scipy.interpolate.splrep](https://docs.scipy.org/doc/scipy/reference/generated/scipy.interpolate.splrep.html)).
-In this article, we'll focus on approximating splines, as our end goal involves making use of _approximating_ B-splines to learn activation functions in a KAN. generates _interpolating_ B-splines.
+We'll focus on _approximating splines_, as our end goal involves making use of them to learn activation functions in a KAN.

 In cubic B-splines, each piecewise polynomial is expressed as